Early Childhood Licensure

 - Written and Oral Communication Skills

-To be considered for admission to the early childhood cohort, students must obtain a special application from the Childhood Education & Literacy Department Office at 307 Hailstones Hall or download the application here.
-If students have questions or concerns regarding admission into the cohort, please contact Mary Lisa Vertuca (mailto:firstname.lastname@example.org) or 513-745-3701.
+To be considered for admission to the early childhood cohort, students must obtain a special application from the Childhood Education & Literacy Department Office at 307 Hailstones Hall when available.
+If students have questions or concerns regarding admission into the cohort, please contact Mary Lisa Vertuca (mailto:email@example.com) or 513-745-3701.
 Students should plan to apply the spring semester before the summer semester that they wish to start.

 Early Childhood Licensure Cohort Curriculum